Scthe/scthe.github.io/content/blog/2023-12-17-vulkan-resources/vulkan-resources.md

 In this article we will look at two most basic resources that you will use in Vulkan: [VkBuffer](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VkBuffer.html) and [VkImage](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VkImage.html).
-We will start with AMD's Vulkan Memory Allocator.
-It's a library used to simplify managing memory allocations.
-It still offers enough features to make meaningful decissions.
-We will see how to upload the to the GPU and make it efficient.
-As we will see, a lot of choices are based on the usage patterns.
-Finally, `VkImage` can be used as framebuffer attachment, 3D object texture or a sampled image (raw data).
+But first, we will start with AMD's Vulkan Memory Allocator.
+It's a library used to simplify memory allocations.
+Yet, it still offers enough features to make meaningful decisions.
+We will see how to upload the data to the GPU and make it performant.
+As we will see, a lot of choices depend on the usage patterns.
+Finally, `VkImage` can be used as a framebuffer attachment, 3D object texture, or a sampled image (raw data).
 Each scenario has different requirements and constraints.
 We will also explain image tiling and layouts.

-This article heavily build on the previous [Vulkan synchronization](/blog/vulkan-synchronization/).
+This article builds on the previous [Vulkan synchronization](/blog/vulkan-synchronization/).
 Read it to understand concepts like pipeline barriers, memory dependencies, frames in flight, etc.

 ## Using AMD's VulkanMemoryAllocator

-To create `VmaAllocator` use [vmaCreateAllocator()](https://gpuopen-librariesandsdks.github.io/VulkanMemoryAllocator/html/group__group__init.html#ga200692051ddb34240248234f5f4c17bb).
-Basic allocator requires just a `VkInstance`, `VkPhysicalDevice` and `VkDevice`.
+To create a `VmaAllocator`, use [vmaCreateAllocator()](https://gpuopen-librariesandsdks.github.io/VulkanMemoryAllocator/html/group__group__init.html#ga200692051ddb34240248234f5f4c17bb).
+The basic allocator requires a `VkInstance`, `VkPhysicalDevice`, and `VkDevice`.
 There are also:

 * `uint32_t vulkanApiVersion`.
 Same Vulkan version you have provided to `vkCreateInstance()`.
 * `VmaAllocatorCreateFlags flags`.
 Used to allow VMA to use [specified](https://gpuopen-librariesandsdks.github.io/VulkanMemoryAllocator/html/group__group__init.html#ga4f87c9100d154a65a4ad495f7763cf7c), memory-related [device extensions](/blog/vulkan-initialization/).
 * `VkDeviceSize preferredLargeHeapBlockSize`.
 VMA allocates memory in blocks.
 Set preferred block size.
-Usually leave at default 256 MB.
+Usually leave the default 256 MB.
 * `VkAllocationCallbacks* pAllocationCallbacks`.
 Allows you to intercept all allocations and assign the **CPU**(!) memory yourself.
 I don't think it's possible to use this field to allocate GPU memory.
-Still it's probably nice for debug.
+Still, it's nice for debugging.
 * `VmaDeviceMemoryCallbacks* pDeviceMemoryCallbacks`.
 [Callbacks](https://gpuopen-librariesandsdks.github.io/VulkanMemoryAllocator/html/struct_vma_device_memory_callbacks.html) for `pfnAllocate()` and `pfnFree()`.
 Both functions return `void` and are only for logging purposes.
 * `VkDeviceSize* pHeapSizeLimit`.
-Array of `VkPhysicalDeviceMemoryProperties::memoryHeapCount` values that limit the maximum number of bytes allocated from each heap.
-Allocation may fail with `VK_ERROR_OUT_OF_DEVICE_MEMORY` if there is no memory avialable on selected heap.
-Usually leave `NULL`.
+An array of `VkPhysicalDeviceMemoryProperties::memoryHeapCount` values that limit the maximum number of bytes allocated from each heap.
+The allocation may fail with `VK_ERROR_OUT_OF_DEVICE_MEMORY` if there is no memory available on the selected heap.
+Usually leave the default `NULL`.
 * `VkExternalMemoryHandleTypeFlagsKHR* pTypeExternalMemoryHandleTypes`.
 Used with Vulkan's [VkExportMemoryAllocateInfoKHR](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VkExportMemoryAllocateInfoKHR.html).

-The received `VmaAllocator` object is used to allocate memory using following functions:
+Use the received `VmaAllocator` object to allocate memory using the following functions:

 * [vmaCreateBuffer()](https://gpuopen-librariesandsdks.github.io/VulkanMemoryAllocator/html/group__group__alloc.html#gac72ee55598617e8eecca384e746bab51).
 Takes `VmaAllocator`, `VkBufferCreateInfo` and `VmaAllocationCreateInfo` as parameters.
 * [vmaCreateImage()](https://gpuopen-librariesandsdks.github.io/VulkanMemoryAllocator/html/group__group__alloc.html#ga02a94f25679275851a53e82eacbcfc73).
 Takes `VmaAllocator`, `VkImageCreateInfo` and `VmaAllocationCreateInfo` as parameters.

-We will investigate `VkBufferCreateInfo` and `VkImageCreateInfo` in more details later in this article.
+We will investigate `VkBufferCreateInfo` and `VkImageCreateInfo` in more detail later in this article.
 AMD has a separate [VMA docs page](https://gpuopen-librariesandsdks.github.io/VulkanMemoryAllocator/html/choosing_memory_type.html) explaining `AllocationCreateInfo`.
-Fields like `memory_type_bits`, [pool](https://gpuopen-librariesandsdks.github.io/VulkanMemoryAllocator/html/custom_memory_pools.html) and `priority` can be safely ignored. `pUserData` can be used to add custom data to an allocation.
-Used to track memory leaks.
-The `VmaMemoryUsage`, `VmaAllocationCreateFlags` and `VkMemoryPropertyFlags` fields is where most of the decisions are made.
+Fields like `memory_type_bits`, [pool](https://gpuopen-librariesandsdks.github.io/VulkanMemoryAllocator/html/custom_memory_pools.html), and `priority` can be safely ignored.
+Use `pUserData` to add custom data to an allocation (e.g. track memory leaks).
+The `VmaMemoryUsage`, `VmaAllocationCreateFlags`, and `VkMemoryPropertyFlags` fields are where most of the decisions are made.

 ### VmaAllocationCreateInfo: VmaMemoryUsage

+Since VMA version 3.0.0, [VMA_MEMORY_USAGE_*](https://gpuopen-librariesandsdks.github.io/VulkanMemoryAllocator/html/group__group__alloc.html#gaa5846affa1e9da3800e3e78fae2305cc) has only 3 values:

+* `VMA_MEMORY_USAGE_AUTO_PREFER_DEVICE` - GPU memory,
+* `VMA_MEMORY_USAGE_AUTO_PREFER_HOST` - CPU memory,
+* `VMA_MEMORY_USAGE_AUTO` - decided by VMA.

-Since VMA version 3.0.0 [VMA_MEMORY_USAGE_*](https://gpuopen-librariesandsdks.github.io/VulkanMemoryAllocator/html/group__group__alloc.html#gaa5846affa1e9da3800e3e78fae2305cc) has only 3 values: `VMA_MEMORY_USAGE_AUTO` (AMD strongly suggests to use this option), `VMA_MEMORY_USAGE_AUTO_PREFER_DEVICE` (GPU memory) and `VMA_MEMORY_USAGE_AUTO_PREFER_HOST` (CPU memory).
-This values are mostly a hints, as `VmaAllocationCreateFlagBits` have a huge impact too - mainly if the buffer is mappable (to easier write from CPU).
+AMD suggests always using `VMA_MEMORY_USAGE_AUTO`.
+These values are mostly hints. `VmaAllocationCreateFlagBits` have a huge impact on the outcome too.
+E.g. if the buffer is mappable (to write from CPU).

-> There is also `VMA_MEMORY_USAGE_GPU_LAZILY_ALLOCATED` but documentation says it's mostly for mobile devices.
-I assume it's an option for tiled renderers when attachment values do not have to be written into persisted memory.
-Instead, next subpass would just use them as 'local' values.
-But that's just my guess.
+> There is also `VMA_MEMORY_USAGE_GPU_LAZILY_ALLOCATED` but documentation says it's largely for mobile devices.
+I assume it's an option for tiled renderers when attachment texels do not have to be written into persisted memory.
+Next **subpass** would use a value from a register/L1 cache instead.

 ### VmaAllocationCreateInfo: VmaAllocationCreateFlags

 There are many options for [flags](https://gpuopen-librariesandsdks.github.io/VulkanMemoryAllocator/html/group__group__alloc.html#gad9889c10c798b040d59c92f257cae597).
-Most of them refer to specific use case.
-Most common are:
+Most of them refer to specific use cases.
+The most common are:

 * `VMA_ALLOCATION_CREATE_DEDICATED_MEMORY_BIT`.
-Used for image attachments that due to their size prefer own memory block.
+Used for image attachments that due to their size prefer their own memory block.
 * `VMA_ALLOCATION_CREATE_MAPPED_BIT`.
 Persistently mapped memory.
-According to documentation, there are usually 2 possibilities:
+According to the documentation, there are usually 2 possibilities:
     * sequential access:
         * `VmaAllocationCreateInfo.flags`: `VMA_ALLOCATION_CREATE_MAPPED_BIT | VMA_ALLOCATION_CREATE_HOST_ACCESS_SEQUENTIAL_WRITE_BIT`,
         * `VmaAllocationCreateInfo.required_flags`: `VK_MEMORY_PROPERTY_HOST_VISIBLE_BIT`,